projectcalico/calico/master/getting-started/kubernetes/installation/hardway/install-typha.md

 EOF
 ```

-We set `TYPHA_CLIENTCN` to `calico-felix` which is the common name we will use on the certificate Felix will use in the
+We set `TYPHA_CLIENTCN` to `calico-node` which is the common name we will use on the certificate `calico/node` will use in the
 next lab.

 Verify Typha is up an running with three instances